Rowena-h/MiscGenomicsTools/GenePull/README.md

 -g, --gene | Gene of closely related species in fasta format -o, --output | Prefix for output file

 If there are multiple hits for the query gene, you will be shown the blast results and asked which hit you want to extract.
+To pick multiple hits, numbers must be separated by commas (e.g. `1,2,5,6,8`).
 Alternatively all hits can be extracted by typing `a`.

 ### Example